ac-rad/digital-pipette-v2/README.md

 Connect the end of the linear actuator to the plunger piece with a short screw and a nut.

 ### Step 3
 Place an O-ring in the groove of the plunger piece.
-NOTE: A thin layer of electrical tape underneath the O-ring may help for maintaining an air-tight seal.
+NOTE: Applying a thin strip of electrical tape (~3 mm wide) in the groove before placing the O-ring can help achieve a tighter seal.

 ### Step 4
 Apply grease to the end of the plunger piece over the O-ring, and inside the syringe piece.
 Place the plunger piece inside the syringe.